Planetary Eyepieces

 specialist planetary eyepieces makes sense (you’ll already have spent the price

 of a house on your rig anyway, so what the heck?).
 If you observe with a Celestron 8 and you live in Yorkshire, not so much.
+Enjoy

 For dedicated

-upgrading your ‘scope or mount (or a move to a desert summit!) first.
+‘scope or mount (or a move to a desert summit!) first.